yadhukrishnanpk/VoteApprox_Dashboard/README.md

 | **Field Operations** | `voting.html`, `voted.html` (Mobilization list) |

 ---
+### 🐳 Containerization Assets
+The following files are included for containerized environments:
+* `Dockerfile` – Defines the application image and runtime environment.
+* `docker-compose.yml` – Orchestrates the application services and dependencies.
+* `requirement.txt` – Lists the specific dependencies bundled during the build.
+* `.dockerignore` – Ensures build efficiency by excluding unnecessary local files.
+---

 **Disclaimer:** *Voteapprox is a tool for internal party logistics and trend estimation.
 It is not an official government voting portal and does not interface with official election results.*